The Arts of Imagination Foundation connects people of all ages and backgrounds

 Educating

-In a guest lecture at the University of North Carolina at Charlotte, Brady Schwind from The Arts of Imagination Foundation used original concept art from The Wiz to explore cultural storytelling.
-Students were encouraged to reinterpret the story through their own cultural lenses.
-Preparations are underway for a virtual reality experience at UNC's "Charl-Oz" Festival in autumn 2024, where attendees can explore and enrich 3D renditions of the original artwork.
+In a lecture series premiering at the University of North Carolina at Charlotte, The Arts of Imagination Foundation uses original concept art from The Wiz to explore how the recreation of stories reflects our culture and emotionally impacts us as individuals.
+Utilizing a hands on approach with the original artwork, students are taken into the re-imagination process and encouraged to reinterpret the story through their own cultural lenses.
+A virtual reality experience, where attendees can explore and enrich 3D renditions of the original artwork, debuted at UNC's "Charl-Oz" Festival in autumn 2024.

 Recovering The Lost Art of OZ